 What is the difference between a user ID and a tweet ID?

 Both are 64-bit Snowflake-style integers, but they live in separate namespaces and identify different things.
 A user ID identifies an account; a tweet ID (also called a status ID) identifies a single post.
-Tweet IDs are visible directly in the tweet URL (x.com/user/status/{tweet_id}), so no conversion is needed for them.
-User IDs are not exposed anywhere in the X interface, which is why dedicated lookup endpoints exist.
+Tweet IDs are visible directly in the tweet URL (x.com/user/status/{tweet_id}), so no lookup is needed for them.
+User IDs are not exposed anywhere in the X interface, which is why dedicated conversion endpoints exist.